The Study Of Tissues Is Called

 The field of histology is constantly evolving, and it is important for histologists and pathologists to stay up-to-date with the latest advances.
 This can be achieved through continuous learning and professional development activities, such as attending conferences, taking courses, and reading scientific literature.

 Professional organizations, such as the National Society for Histotechnology (NSH) and the College of American Pathologists (CAP), offer resources and opportunities for professional development.
-Certification programs are available for histologists and pathologists to demonstrate their competence and expertise.
+Now, certification programs are available for histologists and pathologists to demonstrate their competence and expertise.
 Continuous learning and professional development are essential for providing high-quality histology services and improving patient outcomes.

 FAQ